 |In addition to mounted riding lessons, girls can also join the stable club and learn more advanced horse care skills.|

 Here is a short video showcasing Rockbrook’s riding program.
 Take a look and see our horses, and lessons in action!

-Cara M. Thompson is the director of the equestrian program at Rockbrook Camp.
-She received a B.A. in Equine Business Management from St. Andrews Presbyterian College where she served as the Barn Manager and as an instructor for two years.
-Cara is an Affiliated National Riding Commission (ANRC) rated rider and has many years experience working with horses and teaching riding at summer horse camps.
+Sarah Rhymer is the senior director of the horseback riding program at Rockbrook Camp.
+She received a B.A. in Equine Business Management from St. Andrews Presbyterian College where she served as the Barn Manager and as an instructor.
+Sarah is an Affiliated National Riding Commission (ANRC) rated rider and has many years experience working with horses and teaching riding at summer horse camps.